oprypin/crystal-imgui/README.md

 * `ImVector` is discouraged.
 Usually you can just work with `Array` or `Slice`.
 * `ImColor` is even more discouraged, in favor of `ImVec4`.
 See some color helper functions in _src/imgui.cr_.

-### Known issues

-(planned to be fixed)

-* Getters and setters of structs are very iffy.
-    * In many cases they should be nilable but aren't.

 Contributing
 ------------